Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/project_justification.md

 ### Requirements
 [//]: # (What are the requirements of the finished project?)
-* Needs the product in 5 weeks.
+* Needs the product in 5 weeks
-* Gameplay should be fast-paced
-* Rounds should be short
+* The client has given our team freedom for how the game will feel.
+All values that define gameplay such as movement speed will be changeable by the client in the editor
+* The game will have simple UI elements such as Health and Ammo count
+* There will be a Main Menu with Start and Exit options
+* The AI controlled enemies will walk around the level and look at the player.
+As a stretch goal they will use patrol and free roam behaviours
+* How the guns behave will be customisable in the editor (Fire rate, projectile speed etc.)
-* Should be quick to restart
+* The player will be able to walk around and jump
-* Feedback is a major point
-* People should be drawn to it by it's appearance
-    * Needs a catchy name
+* The player will be able to toss a Area of Effect grenade that deals damage
+* A basic menu with options like sound can be added if time permits

 ### Expectations
 [//]: # (What are the client's expectations?)